Back to School Sale: $100 OFF Sitewide Shop now

 7 minutes

 Each day, we make countless decisions about what we put into our bodies.
 When it comes to managing our weight or building muscle, how we count calories in food can be a very important decision-making process.
-To start counting calories effectively, an understanding of both calories and macronutrients is essential.
+To start counting calories effectively, understanding both calories and macronutrients is essential.
 A calorie is a unit of energy used to measure the amount of potential energy stored in foods and beverages.

 Calories – A Primer